knifflig/astro-portfolio-blog-content/master-thesis.md

 Hello everyone,

-I have some exciting news to share with you!
-I've just got my Master's thesis back and it's been awarded a top grade of 1.0.
-To say that I'm thrilled would be an understatement.
+I wanted to share an update regarding my studies: I've received feedback on my Master's thesis, and I'm grateful to say it has been graded as 1.0.
+It's indeed a satisfying moment, especially after the efforts and time invested.

-First of all, a huge thanks to my professor, whose guidance was indispensable.
-Not to mention the dynamic interactions and brainstorming sessions with my seminar colleagues.
-These engagements added layers of depth and understanding to my work.
-This thesis wasn't just about putting in long hours (although there were plenty of those!).
-It was also about the joy of exploration, diving deep into a topic and coming up with new insights.
-Believe it or not, I had a lot of fun working on it.
+A heartfelt acknowledgment to my professor; the guidance I received was invaluable.
+Equally enriching were the interactions and exchanges with my seminar peers.
+It was more than just the hours committed—it was about delving deep into a subject, navigating its intricacies, and deriving insights.
+I genuinely enjoyed each step.

-The completion of this thesis marks the end of my undergraduate chapter.
-But the journey doesn't end here!
-I'm now excited to see what future projects I can contribute to.
-To mark this transition, I've decided to start writing about various topics that pique my interest.
-That's right!
-I've started a blog and will be posting regular updates about Mastodon.
-This platform will showcase numerous projects, large and small, that I've been working on over the past few years.
-It's a chance to share, learn and connect with like-minded people.
-Your support and feedback will be appreciated every step of the way.
+While this thesis concludes a significant phase of my journey, it by no means signifies the end.
+I find myself eager to delve into new projects and challenges.
+With this transition, I've decided to pen down my thoughts and explorations more consistently.
+I've set up a blog and intend to share updates, including some on Mastodon.
+Through this platform, I hope to discuss some of the smaller and bigger projects I've undertaken in recent times.
+I look forward to sharing, learning, and connecting with those interested.
+Your perspectives, should you wish to share, will always be welcome.

-To start with, you can read the abstract of my thesis below and find the full thesis [here](/thesis "Thesis").
+For those curious about the thesis, the abstract is available below, and the complete document can be accessed [here](/thesis "Thesis").

 Cheers!